Ken Avery begins his 23rd year as Gardener.

 Below: Opening the newly marked trails that correspond to the new Garden Guidebook are l to r: Lynn Deweese, Friends President; Lynne Holman, Friends Board Member, Naomi Loper, MPRB President.
 In the background, Moana Odell Beim.
 May 16, 1981.
 Friends photo.

 Following the election the outdoor activities commenced.
 First the trail with the new markers to match stations in the new guidebook was opened with a ribbon cutting ceremony and dedicated with Lynne Holman, Naomi Loper and the other MPRB staff officiating.
-Lynne Holman had spent almost five years working with the MPRB staff on the booklet.
+Lynne Holman had worked with the MPRB staff on the booklet since 1979.
 Then Mike Ryan lead a tour over the trail.
-There would be tree planting of a Mountain Ash and Moana Beim would throw the first shovel of dirt for the “30th Anniversary Tree”.
+There was a tree planting of a Mountain Ash and Moana Beim threw the first shovel of dirt for the “30th Anniversary Tree”.

 Below: A group of The Friends and Garden staff planting a Mountain Ash on May 16, 1981 celebrating the 30 years since the of the founding of The Friends of the Wild Flower Garden.
 From l-to-r: Naomi Loper (MPRB commissioner), Pat Huntington (MPRB public relations head), Friends Board members Marie Demler and Moana Odell Beim, Mary Maguire Lerman (MPRB Coordinator of Horticultural Programs), Unidentified MPRB Naturalist, Unidentified Friends member, Gardener Ken Avery, Friends member Lynne Holman, Friends President O. Lynne Deweese, and Mike Ryan (MPRB environmentalist assigned to Eloise Butler Wildflower Garden).
 Photo courtesy Lynne Holman.